Advance your career as a health professional

 - Meets the demands of the field - provides students with the knowledge, skills, and field experience required to address complex health challenges in Canada and across the globe

 - International perspective - includes national and global perspectives of health policy and evaluation

 - Creates opportunities - the MHE encourages collaboration with health sector stakeholders and applied researchers through coursework and the practicum component

-- The MHI program is flexible for the working professional and can be completed online or as a blend of both online and on-campus formats.
+- The MHE program is flexible for the working professional and can be completed online or as a blend of both online and on-campus formats.

 - Application deadline for Fall enrolment is February 1.

-As a student in the program, you'll be required to take nine graduate-level courses.
-The program consists of seven required courses, two electives and an applied professional practicum component of at least 420 hours.
+As a student in the program, you'll be required to take ten graduate-level courses.
+The program consists of seven required courses, two elective courses and an applied professional practicum course (PHS 641) component of at least 420 hours.